LusineHovs/Using-IDisposable/README.md

 # Using-IDisposable

-In Using-IDispoasable application was implemented IDisposable(pattern) interface because I worked with IO, which is unmanaged code.
+In Using-IDispoasable application was implemented IDisposable(pattern) interface, because I worked with IO, which is unmanaged code.

 #Keywords